petervartanian/omphalOS/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) and [SECURITY.md](SECURITY.md).

-Requirements: (i) synthetic data only, (ii) SQL investigations follow Canon/Margin conventions, (iii) code passes verification, (iv) no credentials or classified material.
+Requirements are that only synthetic data is apposite, SQL investigations follow Canon/Margin conventions, code passes verification, and no credentials or classified material are used.

 ## License

 CC0 1.0 Universal (Public Domain)

-U.S. Government work not subject to copyright protection domestically.
-Foreign copyrights may apply.
+Work from the U.S. Government is not subject to copyright protection domestically.
+Foreign copyrights may appl.
 To the extent possible under law, all copyright and related rights dedicated to the public domain worldwide.

 See [LICENSE](LICENSE).